jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-10-return-to-earth.md

 We came
 and ended some life

 - Me ask the Queen - Did we do the right thing?
 I mean he was definitely evil, but we did kill him.
-Like he predicted.
+Just like he predicted.
-- Queen - You may never know, but there's a whole galaxy full of life waiting for you, and you're not getting any younger.
+- Queen - You may never know, and you may never stop wondering, but there's a whole galaxy full of life waiting for you, and you're not getting any younger.
 - Me - Life like us?
 - Queen - Very much so.
 Whatever happens next is up to you.